marciof/Eon/specification/specification.md

 ### Prototype

-The name of a prototype should be a noun, properly capitalized.
+The name of a prototype should be a noun, capitalized.